vigneshsweekaran/flipdazed.github.io/_posts/2019-10-15-04-Installing-Python-Packages.md

 use this on the `/bin` directory for anaconda.

 ## Exercise 4.4: Corporate Proxies

 This exercise is really more of an example to make a point that most people in corporate environments think IT have *blocked them* from using `python` - genuinely some of the smartest quants I know have also thought this.
 When in fact it's nothing of the sort.
 Instead it's just a symptom of being behind a firewall.

 If you are on a corporate network find your proxy.

+**NB: If you are working in a bank (e.g. Nomura) please check internally what the correct proxy is to use - doing the below is NOT the correct thing to do if there is a specific PyPi server internally (Nomura employees see confluence page on this)**
 In windows follow [this guide](https://superuser.com/a/346376).
 On Mac OS X follow [this guide](https://askubuntu.com/a/924676)

 This proxy is hardcoded in your browser e.g. Google Chrome / IE and is how it hits the internet.
 The example above shows how to `pip install` using a proxy.